zhengran14/SwitchGamepad/README.md

 2. Build and install QtAV: https://github.com/wang-bin/QtAV.
 3. Install ffmpeg.
 (No need for Windows, you can use brew for macOS)
 4. Install opencv.
 (You can unzip and use 'opencv_win32.7z' for Windows, for macOS can install by brew)
+5. Install leptonica.
+(You can use brew for macOS)
+6. Install tesseract.
+(You can use brew for macOS)
-5. Download code.
+7. Download code.
    ```
    $ git clone https://github.com/zhengran14/SwitchGamepad.git
    ```
-6. Open project by QtCreator.
+8. Open project by QtCreator.
-7. Edit .pro, replace the path of ffmpeg, qtav and opencv to your own.
+9. Edit .pro, replace the path of ffmpeg, qtav, opencv, leptonica and tesseract to your own.
 (Replace the part of your system, Windowsor macOS)
-8. Build and run the project.
+10. Build and run the project.
-9. If you need to run .exe or .app you build directly，please use deployqt to add dependent libraries.
+11. If you need to run .exe or .app you build directly，please use deployqt to add dependent libraries.
     > For macOS, if show
     > ```
     > $ missing libiodbc.2.dylib and libpq.5.dylib